sipeed/MaixPy/docs/doc/en/modules/temp_humi.md

 ---
-title: Reading Temperature and Humidity Sensors with MaixPy
+title: Reading Temperature and Humidity Sensors with MaixCAM MaixPy
 ---

 ## Introduction